rixx/books.rixx.de/data/reviews/tsultrim-allione/feeding-your-demons/index.md

 required for a woo book, it includes more about the author's personal journey and all the people she has helped than I cared to know.

+The setting is this: Anything that blocks complete inner freedom is a demon.
+Gods are our hopes, our obsessions, longings, attachments.

-But if you remove the window dressing, you are left with a reflection/meditation technique that seems to actually just work for me.
+But when you remove the window dressing, you are left with a reflection/meditation technique that seems to actually just work for me.
 It is very similar in structure to [Focusing](/eugene-t-gendlin/focusing/), except that it is more visual and tactile where Focusing is verbal.
 Both are based around felt senses and embodied emotions, though.